The Social Order of Abortion Restrictions

 Suddenly, the right-wing agenda appears to make sense.
 Hostility to homosexuality and gender ambiguity, once bewildering, may now be seen to be directed against threats to a system dependent on maximising the number of men/boys seeking sex and on maximising the number of girls imperiled by it.
 Forcing a girl to bear the child of her rapist?
 Girls from good families are kept in protective environments, and they are not subject to rape.
 Child marriage?
 Not a solution to any problem good families have.

 I doubt if any anti-abortion activists believe they are protecting a social order, but that lucidity is hardly necessary.
-They only need to observe that ‘good families’ call for abortion restrictions — that suffices to imply that those who contradict them are bad.
+They only need to observe that ‘good families’ call for abortion restrictions — that suffices to imply that those who oppose them are bad.

 Leave a Reply